reesamu/Innovation-Summit-2025/docs/additional-resources/code-of-conduct.md

 Anyone requested to stop unacceptable behavior is expected to comply immediately.

 If there is a clear violation of the code of conduct during an ESIIL event—for example, a meeting is Zoom bombed or a team member is verbally abusing another participant during a workshop— ESIIL leaders, facilitators (or their designee) or campus/local police may take any action deemed necessary and appropriate, including expelling the violator, or immediate removal of the violator from any online or in-person event or platform without warning or refund.
-If such actions are necessary, there will be follow up with the ESIIL Diversity Equity and Inclusion (DEI) team to determine what further action is needed (see Reporting Process and Consequences below).
+If such actions are necessary, there will be follow up with the ESIIL Access and Cultural Innovation (ACI) team to determine what further action is needed (see Reporting Process and Consequences below).

 ## Addressing Behavior Directly

 For smaller incidents that might be settled with a brief conversation, you may choose to contact the person in question or set up a (video) conversation to discuss how the behavior affected you.
 Please use this approach only if you feel comfortable; you do not have to carry the weight of addressing these issues yourself.
-If you are interested in this option but unsure how to go about it, please contact the ESIIL DEI lead, Susan Sullivan, first—she will have advice on how to make the conversation happen and is available to join you in a conversation as requested.
+If you are interested in this option but unsure how to go about it, please contact the ESIIL ACI lead, Susan Sullivan, first—she will have advice on how to make the conversation happen and is available to join you in a conversation as requested.

 # Reporting Process and Consequences